 The exhibit A Search for Living Architecture explores the shared belief of Albert Frey and Lina Bo Bardi, that architecture is a way to connect people, nature, building, and living.
 The mid-century show-stoppers are highlighted in the installation design by Bestor Architecture.

-The Teatro Oficina Uzyna Uzona, popularly know as Teatro Oficina, located on Jaceguai Street, in the Bela Vista neighborhood, in São Paulo, was founded in the 1960s, more specifically in 1958 by José Celso Martinez Correa, acting as a manifest theater, marked by great spectacles between theatrical expressions, musical presentations, dance and performances.
+The Teatro Oficina Uzyna Uzona, popularly known as Teatro Oficina, located on Jaceguai Street, in the Bela Vista neighborhood, in São Paulo, was founded in 1958 by José Celso Martinez Correa.
+The Teatro Oficina acts as a manifesto/theater, marked by great spectacles between theatrical expressions, musical presentations, dance, and performances.

 Over time, the theater sought to revolutionize the performances that they put on.
 To this end, the architecture was designed to "collaborate" with the events, allowing the drama of the spectacle to engage more profoundly with audiences.
-T he architect Edson Elito, who would later instigate this reform, said [trans.]:
+Edson Elito, who would later instigate this reform, said [trans.]:

 How many lives does a great work of architecture have?
 The first begins when it is built and inhabited, judged based on the quality of life it provides for its residents.
 The second comes generations later when it becomes historically significant and perhaps its original function no longer suits the demands of society.
 The value of such buildings is that they inform us about the past and for that reason their conservation is necessary.

 However, in Latin America, there are countless cases of buildings of great architectural value that are in tragic states of neglect and deterioration.
 Seven such examples are: